Kvue075/20211109/README.md

 #Course programming for November 9th

-This directory will contain our files from our previous muli-file project.
+This directory will contain our files from our previous multi-file project.
+We will make changes and add files as needed.